Contact Us

 - Understand procedures and documentation relating to their child’s level of SEND.

-- Have access to information, advice and support during assessment and any related decision-making processes linked to special educational provision.
+- Have access to information, advice and support during assessment and any related decision-making processes linked to SEND provision.

-At New Chapter, we recognise the challenges parents can face when their child is identified as having special educational needs and we aim to provide support and understanding for the parent/carer at this time.
+We recognise the challenges parents can face when their child is identified as having SEND and we aim to provide support and understanding for the parent at this time.

 Where necessary, parents can seek additional help, advice and information from other advisory services.
 As a school, we welcome the advice and support offered from the SEND Information, Advice and Support Service (SENDIAS).